Exemptions

 3. Studentship registration requirements

-1. CCA programme students must register with the Institute as a student within three months after they enrolled into the programme.
-Students registering after the deadline are subject to a late application charge of HKD700 per month.
+1. CCA programme students must register/re-register with the Institute as HKCGI students within three months after the commencement of the programme.
+Students registering after the deadline are subject to payment of CCA studentship late registration charges.

 4. Studentship maintenance requirements

-1. CCA programme students must maintain their studentship for a minimum of 1.5 years during their study before they could apply for full exemptions.
+CCA programme students must settle their student renewal fee to maintain their studentship with the Institute at all times for at least 1.5 years during their study.
 Students who re-register with the Institute must maintain their studentship with a minimum of 1.5 years from the date of re-registration.

 5. Credit transfer requirement